Gecko05/gecko05.github.io/_posts/2022-10-22-first-emulator-part1.md

 There are better, more maintainable ways of doing this other than a bunch of if/else statements for every instruction.
 We'll see that in the next post once we start introducing more instructions, or you can just take a peek at the emulator's repo ;).

 Now, let's code the "infrastructure" we need to load a program and run it inside our emulator!
 Time to see the matrix!
 Our test program will be just a bunch of NOP instructions with random operands as you can *clearly* see.
+What we'll use a test program is basically just machine code, we're writing the instructions by hand using hexadecimal numbers.
+There's an opportunity to create an assembler program that lets us write in "assembly" instead of plain numbers, but we'll cover that later.

 <figure>
     <img src="/assets/images/matrix.png" alt="See the matrix" width="400px">